It started with a problem we lived through

 What we are not

-From London to everywhere
+From Lisbon to everywhere